 Principle 7: Unity

-Finally, the last of the 7 principles of persuasion.
-Not you and me, but “we”!
-People like to belong to a group.
-We are more easily influenced by someone who evokes a sense of belonging.
 For example, you’re probably more likely to say “yes” to your parents than to the neighbors.
-After all, your mom and dad are part of the “family” group.
-Other forms of unity include a shared cultural background or nationality, age, values or a shared hobby.
+After all, your father and mother are part of the group “family.
+Other forms of unity include a shared cultural background or nationality.
+Age, norms and values can also create unity.
+In addition, a shared hobby can also create connection.

 As an online business owner, you can capitalize on this sense of unity by creating a “together feeling.
 But how exactly do you do this?